 There where bands and street performers at every corner, busking to make a dollar.
 Lot of them were really talented too, which was to be expected.
 Blues, folk, rap, country-western, etc. The music scene in New Orleans is a diverse but hard-knock gig, that will carve any sickly amateur into a rugged musician, if they hustle at it long enough.
 Still, that’s just for the sickly few who’ve managed to rough it out.
 There’s a reason John Mayer attributes The Big Easy as one of biggest influences in his music.

-Besides the average crowd of struggling musicians and boisterous tourists were especially inebriated on this Saturday, as college students donned in Florida or LSU jersey were drunkenly roaming around everywhere.
+Besides the normal local troupe of struggling street musicians and forsaken Cajun bums, the boisterous noise emanating from the tourists rang especially loud this particular Saturday, as hordes of inebriated college student had been roaming up and down donned in Florida or LSU jerseys.
 SEC football down south ain’t no joke, and the regimented drinking schedule for a college student starts particularly early for a game day tailgate.

 Eventually we made our way to Bourbon Street.
-The unholy Rubicon, marking the primal battlegrounds, where one can indulge in the most sybaritic acts of drunken debauchery.
+The unholy Rubicon, marking the primal battlegrounds where one can indulge in their most sybaritic acts of dumb and drunken debauchery.
 At one point I saw a drunk chick grinding on a cop, while the cop gave his other cop friend his phone, and asked him to record it.
 These were the people who were supposed to enforce ‘Law and Order’ in this city…so you could only imagine the chaos that is to ensue when you got a street full of people, standing shoulder-to-shoulder, pumping testosterone/liquor/college football in their arterial system.

-Rillz“Honestly I wouldn’t mind dropping out of school, moving here, and busking throughout the course of my 20’s.
+Rillz“Honestly I wouldn’t mind dropping out of school, moving here, and busking throughout the rest of my 20’s.

-I would probably would probably have to agree with him, though only up through my 20’s.
-Rent was cheap.
-It was chaos.
-It was fun.
-But looking at the warn expression, and even more worn garb on the wrinkled skins of older regulars of the downtown scene, I feel like that shit would get played out real quick.
+I probably would’ve had have to agree with him, though only up through my 20’s, no older.
+The cheap rent was sure as hell cheap, which is a big selling point, and the lack of order made the city seem all the more fun.
+Still judging by the war-torn expressions of many of New Orleans forlorn inhabitants, along with worn and even-more-torn garb on the wrinkled skins of older regulars of the downtown scene, I feel like that shit would get played out real quick.